Tr3yWay996/web/docs/pages/about/Branding.md

 <br/>

 ### Brand Kit
-All assets (including marketplace banners, placeholder icons and other miscellaneous assets) are bundled with releases and are located in `blueprint/assets/`.
+All assets (including marketplace banners, placeholder icons and other miscellaneous assets) are bundled with releases and are located in `blueprint/assets/` (`.blueprint/assets` on Pterodactyl installations).

+You can also download assets [from our GitHub repository](https://github.com/teamblueprint/main/tree/main/blueprint/assets) which contains up-to-date brand material.